CosmWasm/cw-plus/packages/cw4/README.md

 but may add extra `Option<T>` fields for non-essential extensions to configure in the `init` phase.

-There are four messages supported by a group contract:
+There are three messages supported by a group contract:

+`UpdateAdmin{admin}` - changes (or clears) the admin for the contract

 `AddHook{addr}` - adds a contract address to be called upon every `UpdateMembers` call.
 This can only be called by the admin, and care must